Meliante1/Discord-Nitro-Generator/README.md

 Also make sure to have all modules installed by using ``pip3 install -r requirements.txt``

+This tool is coded in **python 3.9** which you can download [here](https://www.python.org/downloads/)

 ---

-See the [open issues](https://github.com/semmoolenschot/Discord-Nitro-generator/issues) for a list of proposed features (and known issues).
+See the [open issues](https://github.com/semmoolenschot/Discord-Nitro-generator/issues) to find known issues (or request a feature).